 A framework is only as good as the people using it, which is why proper training is non-negotiable.
 Your team needs to understand not just what to do, but why they’re doing it.
 Official sales training from providers like Korn Ferry, which now owns the Miller Heiman Group, ensures your team learns the methodology as intended.
 The most effective programs use data-driven assessments to pinpoint the specific skills your sellers need to develop, like learning agility or curiosity.
 This targeted approach allows you to address competency gaps head-on, leading to more impactful coaching and higher adoption rates across the team.

-Using Analytics to Track Effectiveness
+Using Analytics to Measure Your Success

 How do you know if your Miller Heiman implementation is actually paying off?
 The answer lies in your data.
 You need a clear plan for tracking key performance indicators to see the real-world impact on your sales outcomes.
 Measuring the impact on revenue is the ultimate test, but you should also monitor leading indicators like sales cycle length, win rates, and average deal size.
 Are deals moving through the pipeline more quickly?
 Are you winning more of the opportunities you pursue?
 Consistently tracking these metrics helps you demonstrate the ROI of your efforts and pinpoint where your team might need additional support or coaching.